Georgia, Alabama lead first 2021 College Football Playoff Rankings

 - Oops!Something went wrong.Please try again later.

-Here are the first 2021 College Football Playoff Rankings originally appeared on NBC Sports Boston
+Here are the first 2021 College Football Playoff Rankings originally appeared on NBC Sports Washington

 The first 2021 College Football Playoff Rankings were released on Tuesday night and two SEC powerhouses are among the top four teams.